Welcome to Poultry Keeper

 A hobby website for backyard poultry enthusiasts

-Hello and welcome to our hobby website, run by a small group of enthusiasts, including me, Tim Daniels, located in Herefordshire, UK.
-Poultry Keeper is 13 years old, and our aim has always been quite simply to provide the best source of information available online for backyard poultry enthusiasts.
+Hello and welcome to our hobby website, run by a small group of enthusiasts and led by me, Tim Daniels, from my smallholding in the Black Mountains, Herefordshire, UK.
+Poultry Keeper is 15 years old this autumn, and our aim has always been quite simply to provide the best source of information available anywhere online for backyard poultry enthusiasts.

-We constantly update and improve 500+ articles and guides on the website and add new pages monthly.
+We constantly update and improve our 500+ articles and guides on the website and add new pages from time to time.
 I hope we can help inspire you in our fantastic hobby, and you will bookmark our website for future use.

 in Focus